dstkeehan/optimal-vehicle-routeing/README.md

 # FoodStuffs, Truck Routeing and Simulated Annealing
 This repository contains an implemenation and visualisation tools for solving a classical operations research problem.
-It deals with geographical data exported from the 'OpenStreetMaps' API representing a range of supermarket locations neccesary for delivery.
+It deals with geographical data exported from the 'OpenStreetMaps' API representing a range of supermarket locations neccesary for delivery, and finds the best way to undertake this delivery using a simulated annealing algorithm.